 Communist countries?
 Socialist Countries?
 Which countries are still socialist and are there any communist countries left in the world?
 We take an in depth look at the contemporary situation ofr left-wing countries.

 Socialism may be something of a far-off concept as an existing thing for younger readers.
 The Soviet Bloc collapsed from the late 80s to the early 90s, the other socialist systems of the world fell with it.
-Socialism loomed over the entire world.
+Socialism and communist countries loomed over the entire world.
 Then it simply… Disappeared.
 But did it really?
-It’s no secret that we here at YPT have some interest in socialist nations (see also our logo).
+It’s no secret that we here at YPT have some interest in socialist and communist countries (see also our logo).
 Still, it may be worth running through exactly what socialist systems (or potential future ones) exist in the world today.
 What countries are socialist?
 How many nations are socialist?
 Let’s find out.

 Buckle up, this is gonna be a long one!

 Communist Countries (or those that claim to be)

 A lot of people probably have something on their mind already.
 “What about communist countries that are communist, not just socialist ones?”
 Here’s the thing, it’s often claimed that many claim to be communist countries and arguing that they aren’t is a ‘No True Scotsman’ fallacy.
 This is not at all the case.
 Which countries are communist?
 In fact, no countries claim to be communist at all from what I can tell!
 I can understand this must be confusing, because the USSR was communist, right?
 Well… Yes and no, let me explain.